What are Essential Amino Acids for Horses?

 - Any horse involved in heavy training may require this supplement to ensure enough of the various essential amino acids are consumed to meet the body’s needs.
 You could however use targeted BCAA supplementation after work and Whey Protein Isolate.

-- Horses which are on restricted feed to control weight may need extra supplementation with targeted amino acids.
+- Horses that are on restricted feed to control weight may need extra supplementation with targeted amino acids.

-- Horses which are having problems developing top line.
+- Horses that are having problems developing top line.
 You could however use Whey Protein to good effect in this situation.

 - When forage shows poor nitrogen to sulphur ratio, in order to ascertain this you would need to have carried out both a nutritional analysis to determine levels of crude protein and mineral analysis to determine levels of sulphur in your forage.
 Where forage has been fertilised with nitrogen fertilisers it is common to find an incorrect ratio of Nitrogen to Sulphur impacting on amino acid availability.